Fire hydrant theft caught on video

-The comment came after a fire hydrant that had been knocked over was stolen from a busy neighborhood.
+The comment came after a fire hydrant that had been knocked over was stolen from a busy neighborhood, KTLA sister station WJW reports.

 And the crime was caught on a doorbell camera.